Sri Subramanya Swāmi Devasthānam

 Temple

-Near the pond we find the Teradiyan Srine.
+Near the pond we find the Teradiyan Shrine.
 As we enter through the main doorway we find the sthala vriksham - Vanni Maram and a well in the first prakara.

 After worshipping the sthala vriksham we cross another gateway to enter the second prakara.
 The New Gopuram is found on this gateway.
 The Agnīswarar sannidhi is located in this prakara.

-Just behind the Iswar sannidhi we find the Srine of Lord Arumuga with his two consorts Valli and Deyvanai.
-In the prakara around the sanctum sanctorum we find the Srines of Arunagirināthar and Vinayāgar in the south and the Srines of Mahalakshmi and Navagraha in the North.
+Just behind the Iswar sannidhi we find the Shrine of Lord Arumuga with his two consorts Valli and Deyvanai.
+In the prakara around the sanctum sanctorum we find the Shrines of Arunagirināthar and Vinayāgar in the south and the Shrines of Mahalakshmi and Navagraha in the North.

 The outer prakara is 320 feet in length facing east-west direction and 87 feet in breadth in the north-south direction.

 Vayalur Lord Murugan is called Vayaluran, ādi Kumaran, Vannitalakumaran and Muttukumara Swami.
-In the second prakara we find the Kīla Pillayar and Mela Pillayar Srines.
+In the second prakara we find the Kīla Pillayar and Mela Pillayar Shrines.

-Sri Ādināthar Swāmi Srine is located at the entrance of the Temple is a swayambu lingam.
+Śrī Ādināthar Swāmi Shrine is located at the entrance of the Temple is a swayambu lingam.
 He is called Agnīshwarar as He was worshipped by the fire god Agni; "Mahā Devan" because He is the Lord of all devas; Vidangar and Marapillināthar as He remembers devotees and blesses them towards salvation.
 This place also gets the name Agnīshwaram from the name of Lord Agnīshwarar.

 Above: Sakti Tīrtham Below: Vanni sthala vriksha